 It's been a pretty magical Fall here in the PNW and the lack of rain has me feeling all kinds of adventurous in the kitchen.
 Cue these Mongolian Shiitake Mushroom Bowls!

 This recipe is inspired by the *most popular* recipe on my site, Orange Cauliflower (like Orange Chicken, but better).
-It’s another vegan spin on a popular Chinese dish, Mongolian Beef.
-I got the idea of swapping shiitake mushrooms for beef in Bosh TV’s Sticky Shiitake Mushroom recipe.
+It's another vegan spin on the popular Chinese dish, Mongolian Beef.
+I got the idea of swapping shiitake mushrooms for beef in Bosh TV's Sticky Shiitake Mushroom recipe.

 Because what better ingredient to replace beef with than shiitakes?

 Shiitakes have that chewy density and texture that satisfies any meat craving without as much work, mess, or ecological footprint.